emilygfagan/portfolio/README.md

 # Emily Fagan - Data Analytics Portfolio
 **Technical Skills:** MS Excel, PowerPoint, Python, SQL (MySQL, PostgreSQL, BigQuery), Tableau, and R.

-This repository serves to showcase my skills.
+This repository serves to showcase my skills and how I approach problems.

 ## Portfolio Projects
 Linked below are my favorite projects.
 I include a brief explanation, skills used, and technology used.